Bolometric correction

-In astronomy, the bolometric correction is the correction made to the absolute magnitude of an object in order to convert its visible magnitude to its bolometric magnitude.
+In astronomy, the bolometric correction is the correction made to the absolute visual magnitude of an object in order to convert it to an absolute bolometric magnitude.
 It is large for stars which radiate most of their energy outside of the visible range.
 A uniform scale for the correction has not yet been standardized.

 Description

 Mathematically, such a calculation can be expressed:

 The bolometric correction for a range of stars with different spectral types and groups is shown in the following table:

 The bolometric correction is large and negative both for early type (hot) stars and for late type (cool) stars.
 The former because a substantial part of the produced radiation is in the ultraviolet, the latter because a large part is in the infrared.
 For a star like the Sun, the correction is only marginal because the Sun radiates most of its energy in the visual wavelength range.
 Bolometric correction is the correction made to the absolute magnitude of an object in order to convert an object's visible magnitude to its bolometric magnitude.

 Alternatively, the bolometric correction can be made to absolute magnitudes based on other wavelength bands beyond the visible electromagnetic spectrum.
 For example, and somewhat more commonly for those cooler stars where most of the energy is emitted in the infrared wavelength range, sometimes a different value set of bolometric corrections is applied to the absolute infrared magnitude, instead of the absolute visual magnitude.

 Mathematically, such a calculation could be expressed:

 Where MK is the absolute magnitude value and BCK is the bolometric correction value in the K-band.